dayaobuxiao/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-course materials of Machine Learning from Andrew Ng
+course materials and exercise code of Machine Learning from Andrew Ng